GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-09/index.md

 You can see [further examples and the rollout phases here](https://www.chromium.org/updates/ua-reduction).

+{% Aside %}
 If you rely on any of these values, you will need to [migrate to user-agent client hints](https://web.dev/migrate-to-ua-ch/) to request that additional information.
+{% endAside %}

 The changes are planned to start from Chrome 101 (stable in Q2 2022) and complete in Chrome 113 (stable in Q2 2023).
-While the changes are a little way in the future, user-agent client hints are fully available in Chrome stable now, so you should be actively assessing any impact and implementing any changes now.
+While the changes are a little way in the future, User-Agent Client Hints are already fully available in Chrome stable, so you should be actively assessing any impact and implementing any changes now.

 ## Strengthen cross-site privacy boundaries